neutrinojs/neutrino/docs/packages/web/README.md

       font: false,
       manifest: false,

+      // Example: Switch from uglify-es to babel-minify,
-      // Example: Remove console and debugger from output
+      // and configure it to remove console and debugger from output
       minify: {
         babel: {
           removeConsole: true,